-For electronic mandates, we guide the customer through the Aadhaar-based eSign process.
-The customer agrees to the resident consent for Aadhaar-based authorisation.
-They receive a One Time Password (six digit number) by SMS and/or email from UIDAI.
+- OTP: Your customer receives a One Time Password (six digit number) by SMS and/or email from UIDAI.
 They must enter this code on the page.
 If they enter the code correctly, they see a confirmation page and are sent to the redirect URL that you provide.

 In our Standard plan, both our name and your name will appear on your customer's bank statement.
 You can customise how your name will appear in the settings section of your LotusPay dashboard.

 In our Pro plan, only your name appears on your customer's bank statement.

 Unfortunately it's not possible to host the payments page on your website.
 The payment process is technologically complex and we make it very simple.
 The system in which customer's details are stored must be on a secure server which is independently audited for data security up to CERT-IN standards.
 UIDAI regulations require that Aadhaar eSign must be performed on the eSign gateway page of an authorised ASP (Application Service Provider), which we are.

 If you integrate LotusPay into your mobile app, you can show the eSign page via web-view within your app.

 We send email notifications to your customer when you invite them to subscribe to your plans, when payments are collected, and when there are changes to their eMandates.
 The email address is ours but the display name is yours.
 We Bcc all customer emails to you too.
 We do not send SMS notifications.

 No. The LotusPay dashboard is only for you - our client.